browsly/browsly-downloads/README.md

 - Collecting installation and release-related feedback
 - Tracking reproducible beta issues

+---

 ## Licensing

 This is a binary distribution repository.
-Public availability of release files does not by itself grant an open-source licence or permission to modify, redistribute, reverse engineer, or commercially reuse Browsly.
+Public availability of release files does not by itself grant an open-source licence or permission to modify, redistribute, reverse engineer or commercially reuse Browsly.

 Refer to the licence terms supplied with the application or provided by the Browsly maintainers.

+---

 ## Support Browsly